 Like Bangkok, Chiang Mai is one of Thailand’s most popular tourist destinations.
 It receives millions of visitors annually and is without a doubt the most visited city in Northern Thailand.
 With so many tourists flocking to Chiang Mai each year, it isn’t surprising that the city has a wealth of restaurants to choose from.

-We wanted to find the best places to eat in Chiang Mai so we pored over Chiang Mai food blogs and crowd review websites to know where to find the best examples of local dishes like khao soi, kai yang, and suki.
+We wanted to find the best restaurants in the city so we pored over Chiang Mai food blogs and crowd review websites to know where to find the best examples of local dishes like khao soi, kai yang, and suki.
 Also included is arguably the city’s most popular eatery – a humble street food stall offering braised pork leg by the legendary Cowboy Hat Lady!

 If you’re heading up north and wondering where you can go to get the best food in Chiang Mai, then you’ve come to the right place.